UsboKirishima/polar/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the Polar Restricted Use and Attribution License (P-RUAL) - see the [LICENSE](./LICENSE) file for details.

 ## 👤 Author